-Schu’s Grille and Bar Views of Lake Michigan accompany their renowned burgers.
+Schu’s Grille and Bar Views of Lake Michigan accompany renowned burgers and potato soup in St. Joseph.
 (269) 983-7248; schus.com

 South Bend Chocolate Company In downtown St. Joseph, discover a cafe that’s part candy store, part coffeehouse and part ice cream parlor.
 (269) 985-9866; sbchocolate.com